HyejunJeong/typosquatting-detector/README.md

 #### Servlet

 (TBA)
 This is our Web Dashboard.
-It displays a form where a user can enter a URL.
+It displays our index.jsp file.
+Initiall, index.jsp contains a form where a user can enter a URL.
 When the user presses the button, the servlet gives the URL to the Server.
 Once the Server is finished assigning all the URL typos to the Worker Nodes, the servlet displays the results.

 #### ServletListener